A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: The mathematical model

-It is known that chemokines influence the chemotaxis of (myo)fibroblasts.
-Like for the chemokines, we assume that the cells diffuse randomly through the dermal layer according to linear Fickian diffusion.
-The random and directed movement (by chemotaxis) of the (myo)fibroblasts are therefore given by:

-where $F=N+M$.
-The parameter $D_F$ represents (myo)fibroblast random diffusion and $\chi_F$ is the chemotactic parameter that depends on both the binding and unbinding rate of the chemokines with its receptor, and the concentration of this receptor on the cell surface of the (myo)fibroblasts.

-The proliferation of the cells is incorporated into the model by using two similar logistic growth models.
-It is known that chemokines also influence the proliferation, differentiation and division of the cells.
-Hence, taking into account the chemokines, we obtain the following reaction equations:
+The equations for the (myo)fibroblasts \eqref{PDE_N}\&\eqref{PDE_M} represent migration towards the gradient of the signaling molecules \cite{Postlethwaite1987,Boon2016,Dallon2001} by a minimal model for chemotaxis \cite{Hillen2008}, and cell density-dependent Fickian diffusion.
+The proliferation of the cells depends on the signaling molecules (as an activator-inhibitor), and inhibition because of crowding \cite{VandeBerg1989}.
+This is modeled by two similar logistic growth models.
+Further, the equations represent differentiation of fibroblasts to myofibroblasts \cite{Tomasek2002}, and apoptosis of the cells:

-The three parts on the right hand side of equations \eqref{R_N} and \eqref{R_M} represent the proliferation, the differentiation from fibroblasts to myofibroblasts, and the apoptosis of the cells, respectively.
-Here $r_F$ is the cell division rate, $r_F^\text{max}$ is the maximum factor of cell division rate enhancement because of the presence of the chemokines, $a_c^I$ is the concentration of the chemokines that cause half-maximum enhancement of the cell division rate, $\kappa_FF$ represents the reduction in the cell division rate because of crowding, $q$ is a fixed constant, $k_F$ is the chemokine-dependent cell differentiation rate of fibroblasts into myofibroblasts, $\delta_N$ is the apoptosis rate of fibroblasts and $\delta_M$ is the apoptosis rate of myofibroblasts.
-An important difference between equation \eqref{R_N} and equation \eqref{R_M} is that myofibroblasts only proliferate in the presence of the chemokines.
-We note that the stimulation of the differentiation of fibroblasts to myofibroblasts by TGF-$\beta$ is only effective in the presence of fibronectin and sufficient mechanical stiffness.
+Here $D_F$ represents (myo)fibroblast random diffusion and $\chi_F$ is the chemotactic parameter that depends on both the binding and unbinding rate of the signaling molecules with its receptor, and the concentration of this receptor on the cell surface of the (myo)fibroblasts, $r_F$ is the cell division rate, $r_F^\text{max}$ is the maximum factor of cell division rate enhancement because of the presence of the signaling molecules, $a_c^{III}$ is the concentration of the signaling molecules that cause half-maximum enhancement of the cell division rate, $\kappa_F(N+M)$ represents the reduction in the cell division rate because of crowding, $q$ is a fixed constant, $k_F$ is the signaling molecule-dependent cell differentiation rate of fibroblasts into myofibroblasts, $\delta_N$ is the apoptosis rate of fibroblasts and $\delta_M$ is the apoptosis rate of myofibroblasts.